 What is your newborn photography style?

 Full of light.
 Natural.
 Focused on your newborn.
 I love getting your newborn comfortable on their back swaddled first and then snapping those first precious shots hopefully while she/he is dreaming off to sleep, then we go from there.
 I get up-close shots of their little eye lashes, their tiny nose, and their face.
 I'll try to move from one pose, setup/scene fluidly while still getting a variety of shots.
 My props, blankets, swaddles and newborn outfits are all natural colors- whites, grays, creams, browns, pinks, purples, light blues, darker blues and greens.
 As stated above, I believe in photographing, thus documenting for you, what your newborn does- holds their hands close to their face, yawns, wakes, or stretches.
 After a few posed setups, I'll move to a more documentary style with your newborn, your family, and their new home.
-If you would like a newborn nest (like the one pictured above) or fresh flowers and your newborn on your bed, please let me know before the session and I'll make it happen!
+We can photograph a few in their room, with siblings on your couch or even you hanging on your bed.

 All attention during your newborns session will be on safety.
 You may have seen some newborn photographs in the froggy pose or hanging from a tree in a swaddle, however, I feel that style is not my true intention.
 I believe in natural photography, not super staged.
 I will take every precaution to make sure you and your newborn are comfortable and safe and that we still get amazing shots.